 Woolhandlers

-I’m farming and raising a family, and I’m also a board member for British Wool.
-I’m the current World Champion woolhandler after winning in Scotland in 2023, and I finished 2nd at the World Championships in France in 2019.
-I’ve also placed 3rd in the teams in Edinburgh in 2023 and 2nd in the teams in France in 2019, along with picking up numerous Open wins across the UK and Europe.
-I’m extremely proud to be representing Scotland again and to be welcoming some new team members this time round.
-I’m especially looking forward to the chance to take the family out to New Zealand, catch up with friends and family along the way, and reconnect with everyone — it’s been six years since I was last out there competing, so it’ll be great to see familiar faces again.
+32, from the North of Scotland, balances farming, raising a family, and serving as a board member for British Wool.
+She is the current World Champion woolhandler after winning in Scotland in 2023.
+Previous highlights include 2nd at the World Championships in France in 2019, 3rd in the teams in Edinburgh in 2023, and 2nd in the teams in France in 2019, alongside numerous Open wins across the UK and Europe.
+Representing Scotland again is a great source of pride and offers the chance to welcome new team members.
+Rosie is excited about taking her family to New Zealand, reconnecting with friends and relatives, and seeing familiar faces after six years away from competing there.

 Wales Team